CrashOverride85/zc95/docs/Patterns.md

 ## Audio intensity
 Only available if audio enabled.

-Intended for use when with a microphone (see [audio config](./AudioInput-Operation.md) to switch to mic mode), but also allows for stereo input.
+Intended for use with a microphone (see [audio config](./AudioInput-Operation.md) to switch to mic mode), but also allows for stereo input.

 The louder the sound, the greater the output.
 Not much more to this pattern.